niamnur01/Universal_Robot_ROS2_CoppeliaSim/README.md

 # Universal Robots ROS2 CoppeliaSim
+This project is a continuation of the work originally published by Hydran00.
+The original repository has been decommissioned, and this version includes subsequent modifications and updates.

 This repository provides a ROS2 package, ur_coppeliasim, that implements an hardware interface of a Universal Robot using ROS2 controllers in CoppeliaSim.

 ## Installation